 The Company has agreements with third-party financial institutions which allow the Company to transfer its gold and silver inventory at an agreed-upon price, which is based on the spot price.
 Such agreements allow the Company to repurchase this inventory upon demand at an agreed-upon price based on the spot price on the repurchase date.
 The third-party charges a monthly fee as a percentage of the market value of the outstanding obligation; such monthly charges are classified in interest expense.
 These transactions do not qualify as sales, and therefore have been accounted for as financing arrangements and are reflected in the condensed consolidated balance sheet as product financing arrangements.
 The obligation is stated at the amount required to repurchase the outstanding inventory.
 Both the product financing obligation and the underlying inventory (which is entirely restricted) are carried at fair value, with changes in fair value recorded as a component of cost of sales in the condensed consolidated statements of income.
-Such obligations totaled \$541.7 million and \$517.7 million as of September 30, 2024 and June 30, 2024, respectively.
+Such obligations totaled \$551.9 million and \$517.7 million as of December 31, 2024 and June 30, 2024, respectively.

-For the three months ended September 30, 2024 and 2023, the interest expense related to product financing arrangements totaled \$2.6 million and \$1.9 million, which represented 26.5% and 19.7% of the total interest expense recognized by the Company, respectively.
+For the three months ended December 31, 2024 and 2023, the interest expense related to product financing arrangements totaled \$2.8 million and \$2.5 million, which represents 26.6% and 24.9% of the total interest expense recognized by the Company, respectively.
+For the six months ended December 31, 2024 and 2023, the interest expense related to product financing arrangements totaled \$5.4 million and \$4.5 million, which represents 26.6% and 22.3% of the total interest expense recognized by the Company, respectively.